bfdn85/QA-Portfolio/README.md

 # QA Portfolio

 ## About This Repository

-This repository contains sample QA artifacts that demonstrate my approach to software quality, including planning, test design, and defect reporting.
+This repository contains sample QA artifacts that demonstrate my approach to software quality, including test planning, risk analysis, test strategy, backend validation, and defect reporting across the software development lifecycle.

-All examples are fictional and sanitized, created to showcase testing strategy, documentation style, and risk-based thinking.
+## About Me

-Hello!
-I’m a QA Engineer with 7+ years of experience in manual and automation testing across SaaS and regulated environments.
+I’m a Quality Assurance Engineer with 7+ years of experience working across SaaS, financial, and regulated environments.
+My focus is on delivering reliable user experiences through thoughtful test strategy, risk-based testing, and clear communication with cross-functional teams.

+I enjoy collaborating closely with product and engineering to identify risks early, improve processes, and ensure quality is built into every stage of the development lifecycle.

 This repository showcases examples of how I approach quality, including test planning, test case design, and defect documentation.